fallen-icarus/cardano-swaps/README.md

 ## Conclusion

-The Cardano-Swaps protocol has all of the desired properties of a highly composable p2p-DEX that can serve as the bedrock of a vibrant and complex blockchain economy.
+The Cardano-Swaps protocol has all of the desired properties of a highly composable p2p-DEX that can serve as the bedrock of a trustless, healthy, and complex blockchain economy.
 Thanks to the use of Beacon Tokens, decentralization is no longer limited by the design of DEXs.
 Instead, the limiting factor is now the off-chain querying.
 However, innovations in this space are still in the early days.
 The Koios API is an example of a more decentralized off-chain platform.
 As the technology improves, so too will the decentralization of the protocol.